 Fast and reliable, available 24 hours a day, 7 days a week

-Multiple fiat currencies, including euro, Swiss franc, British pound, US dollar, Turkish lira and Polish zloty
+Multiple fiat currencies, including euro, Swiss franc, British pound, US dollar and Turkish lira

 Following its early days in 2009, the Bitcoin price did not cross USD 100 until 2013 and briefly crossed USD 1000 in 2014.